mxsmi/Getting-and-Cleaning-Data-course-proj/README.txt

 a single data set and does some data manipulation and cleaning to extract the data of interest and get it into a tidy state.
 After running the script, there should be a dataframe called "tidy_summary" in your environment.
 This dataframe is a tidy data set with the average of each variable for each activity and each subject.
+The script also saves the dataframe as a .txt file called "tidy_summary.txt" in the working directory of this project.